Special Educational Needs & Disabilities

 Speech and Language Groups:

 Some children are identified as having a higher level of need because they might have identified communication needs or might be at risk of communication difficulties in the future.
 Staff working with these children need more specific advice and training in order to meet those needs.
-We will

 Social Skills Groups: